davisincubator/davisincubator.github.io/_posts/2015-09-30-InsightProject.md

 ![featimp](https://cloud.githubusercontent.com/assets/11904975/10254597/ae53d0de-68f9-11e5-9d81-cbacff9c77e2.png)

-> Feature importances for the features ranked the most highly..
+> Feature importances.
+Top-6 highest ranked features.

 ## **Features.
 They tell a powerful story.**
 The quasi-manual approach I utilized served a more important purpose.
 The end goal is for HealthSherpa to ask their customers a few quick questions and then link them up with a plan.
 Let’s highlight ‘few’ and ‘quick’.
 No one wants to answer a ton of long-winded questions.
 Nor does HealthSherpa want to make people answer 40+ questions before getting plan recommendations.
 Using my own eyes as a first-pass filter was, for now, a good way to understand whether HealthSherpa could easily ask someone for this information.